 During that new year, the public is welcome to visit and offer blessings to Maximón.
 Members of the community gather inside this designated space to pray, give blessings, drink the local liquor, and pay their respects to El Gran Abuelo, who is always masked and dressed in local clothing.

 To visit Maximón as an outsider, you must pay Q5 to the family (as a donation).
 Additionally, if you’d like to take photographs, you may do so but sparingly and for an extra fee of Q5.
-We handed our donation to Pablo, who handed it to a member seated next to the deity, who tucked it gently into the folds of Maximón’s shirt.
+We handed our donation to Pablo, who handed it to a member seated next to the deity, tucking it gently into the folds of Maximón’s shirt.

 2. “Lavados” Mayan Women Washing in Lake Atitlán

 As an onlooker, however, the sight settles on one’s mind heavily.
 To those coming from more modern-day societies, it presents itself as an ecological and sanitary disaster.
 The creamy liquid from the cleaning products seeps into the lake’s water like a polluted river.
-Traditional wooden cayuco boats sit shoreside nearby where algal blooms cover the water not too far away.
+Traditional wooden cayuco boats sit shoreside nearby, where algal blooms cover the water not too far away.

 3. 13 Batz’ Weaving Co-op

 Visiting a weaving cooperative in Santiago Atitlán is a must.
-The most well-known among them is the Cojolya Weaving Center and Museum, as featured by Lonely Planet Guatemala.
+The most well-known is the Cojolya Weaving Center and Museum, as featured by Lonely Planet Guatemala.
 While you should give the museum a tour, don’t overlook the other lesser-known initiatives led by locals and youth alike.

 “Somos un grupo de tejedoras y tejedores conformado por 20 familias Tz’utujiles de Santiago Atitlán Sololá, Guatemala.
 Elaboramos tejidos en telar de cintura y de pedal con detalles de bordado a mano, cada lienzo de tejido se realiza con los conocimientos artísticos que hemos heredado de nuestras abuelas y abuelos por lo que en cada uno encontramos la historia milenaria de nuestra identidad y de la naturaleza.”—